6 Things to Avoid in Your Deer Hunting Blind

-We’ve all seen people do some pretty interesting things while hunting.
+We’ve all seen people do some pretty interesting things while hunting – and many are things to avoid when out in the field!
 These mental slip-ups can cost you the buck of your dreams — or even make you the laughing stock of your hunting pals.

 These are the top things you should steer clear of when you’re in your deer hunting blind.